|

 helicopter.

-Two UH1B helicopters (Hueys), acquired through the Federal Military Surplus Property
+Two UH1B helicopters (Hueys), acquired through the Federal Military Surplus Property System

-by the loss of life in the 1977 Johnstown Flood.
+of life in the 1977 Johnstown Flood.

 The Department marked its 75th Anniversary with a sellout celebration at the Hershey